-2-piece loveseat cover features small checked pattern and fits furniture 57 to 70 inches wide. multiple colors.
-85 percent polyester, 15 percent spandex jacquard fabric.
-Machine wash cold, tumble dry low.
+Two-piece design features small checked pattern and fits furniture 57 to 70 inches wide.
+Multiple colors.
+Made of 85% polyester and 15% spandex jacquard fabric.
+Machine-washable and dryable.

 Doesn't fit over-stuffed style furniture well.
 Some report small holes in fabric after light use.

-1-piece loveseat cover fits furniture 57 to 70 inches wide.
+One-piece option fits furniture 57 to 70 inches wide.
 Comes in black, blue, chocolate, coffee, gray, off-white, orange, and wine.
-85 percent polyester, 15 percent spandex.
-Machine wash cold, tumble dry low.
+Constructed with 85% polyester and 15% spandex.
+Can be machine-washed and dried.

-Fits loveseats up to 68 inches wide.
-Strapless, slip resistant with elasticized bottom.
-Comes in dark denim blue, dark grey, silver cloud, walnut brown, wild dove grey, and zinfandel red.
-95 percent polyester, 5 percent spandex.
+Fits models up to 68 inches wide.
+Strapless and slip-resistant with elasticized bottom.
+Comes in dark denim blue, dark gray, silver cloud, walnut brown, wild dove gray, and zinfandel red.
+Made of 95% polyester and 5% spandex.

 It may not be in your budget to buy a new loveseat or have your well-constructed piece of furniture reupholstered.
 The solution: a slipcover.
-Though you may think it’s a last resort for covering up those kitty-clawed arms and red wine stains, slipcovers have come a long way since the days of frumpy, ill-fitting covers.
+Though you may think of them as intended only for covering up kitty-clawed arms and red wine stains, slipcovers have come a long way since the days of frumpy, ill-fitting covers.

-Modern slipcovers still value practicality over style.
-But they’re also better designed and constructed with advanced fabric technology.
+Modern slipcovers still place practicality over style, but they’re also better designed and constructed with advanced fabric technology.
 Slipcovers came into favor when shabby chic became popular around the early 1990s.
-The slipcover market has inched forward, adding streamlined, fresh versions ever since.
+Slipcover designs have inched forward, adding streamlined, fresh versions ever since.

 Slipcovers can be rumpled or tailored and wrinkle-free, depending on the material and the style you’re trying to achieve.
-On the pragmatic side, washable slipcovers are indispensable when you have kids or pets.
-To successfully choose a loveseat slipcover, measure your furniture and buy for the correct type of cushion.
-Our shopping guide helps you avoid any slip-ups when it comes to selecting a slipcover that fits your furniture, and your lifestyle, like a glove.
+On the pragmatic side, washable slipcovers provide practical protection for your furniture when you have kids or pets.
+To successfully choose a loveseat slipcover, measure your furniture and select the correct type of cushion.

-When shopping for loveseat slipcovers, there are more considerations than features.
+When looking for loveseat slipcovers, there are more considerations than features.
 If you’re covering a loveseat in a main living space, you’ll happily find more stylish options that also happen to be stretchy.